tarek-elhak/mars-rover/README.md

 4. start set you values to try with it
 5. run the module using node main.js

-**Note**: the application is provided with tests file that unit test almost every possible test case
-that's developed using Jest, so you can test any test case from the _Test_ directory.
+**Note**: the application is provided with test files that unit tests almost every possible test case, that's developed using Jest, so you can test any test case from the _Test_ directory.